 Overnight backcountry camping in Yellowstone requires a permit.
-Permits can be obtained up to two days before the start of your trip at any backcountry office.
-Permits are free prior to Memorial Day.
-From Memorial Day through September 10, a per-person, per-night fee applies.
+Permits can be obtained 2 days before the start of your trip.
+Permits are free for dates prior to Memorial Day.
+From Memorial Day through September 10 a fee is charged for backcountry permits.
+Detailed information on backcountry permit fees and making advanced reservations is available online at www.nps.gov/yell/planyourvisit/backcountryhiking.htm